This content was reviewed by veterinarian Dr. Elizabeth Racine, DVM.

 - View all options

-If your dog’s DNA results show that your dog is at a higher risk of developing one or more health conditions, you may want to be proactive and purchase pet insurance to help you manage your finances in case of illness.
+If your dog’s DNA results show that your furry friend is at a higher risk of developing one or more health conditions, you may want to be proactive and purchase pet insurance to help you manage your finances in case of illness.
 Pet insurance doesn’t cover pre-existing conditions, so it’s important to get a policy before significant health issues arise.
-Our best pet insurance article tells you which plans and policies offer the most extensive coverage, which options are the best value, and much more.Tagged With: Comparison, DNA, Reviewed By Dr. Racine, DVM
+Our pet insurance comparison article tells you which plans and policies offer the most extensive coverage, which options are the best value, and much more.Tagged With: Comparison, DNA, Reviewed By Dr. Racine, DVM